bennettzug/semanticsearch/README.md

 See `DEPLOYMENT.md` for a detailed guide covering both VPS-based and Railway deployments, including database bootstrap steps.

-For a quick start on a fresh Ubuntu host you can run the helper script after cloning the repository:
+For a quick start on a fresh Ubuntu or Oracle Linux host you can run the helper script after cloning the repository:

 ```bash